stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 20 Character Points<br>**Rage Point Cost:** 3 Points
-When you hit with a melee attack, you can make a free rage attack roll vs. the target's Constitution defense.
+When you hit with a melee attack, you can spend three rage points to make a rage attack roll vs the target's Constitution defense as a free action.
 On a hit, you force the target to roll for a [Physical Injury](https://stormchaserroleplaying.com/stormchaserRPG/General/Damage/Injuries/).

 ## Focus of the Ascetic